The Cadets are uniformed youth organisations promoting teamwork, leadership and citizenship through friendship, adventure and fun.

 They’re often seen helping out at local events, collecting for charities, taking part in community projects and ceremonial events.

-East Anglia RFCA provides over 40 permanent staff and administrative support for the Army Cadet Force, maintenance of Army Cadet Force buildings and facilities management, raises awareness of achievements of all Cadets in the region, and helps with recruiting adult volunteers.
+East Anglia RFCA provides over 40 permanent staff and administrative support for the Army Cadet Force, maintenance of Army Cadet Force buildings and facilities management, raises awareness of achievements of all Cadets in the region, and helps with recruiting adult volunteers as cadet instructors.

-There are opportunities for Cadets to achieve qualifications such as BTECs and First Aid awards, and the chance to participate in the Duke of Edinburgh Scheme.
+There are opportunities for Cadets to achieve qualifications such as First Aid awards and BTEC, ILM and City & Guild qualifications through CVQO, and the chance to participate in the Duke of Edinburgh scheme.

 None of this could happen without the Cadet Instructors.